miadublin/1stMilestone/README.md

 This website is good introduction to meditation, showing that Meditation is very simple and that anyone is able to start practicing it today.
-Incluedes video tutorials and step by step guidance.
+Includes video tutorials and step by step guidance.

 ## UX